 "I thought of [creating these looks] while I was washing a client's hair," Goff told Allure.
 "We had pulled her colour palette from Starry Night, and I started wondering while I looked at the colours in the shampoo bowl, how hard it would be to do the actual painting on hair.
 And since I have painted for much of my life, the concept appealed to me as an excuse to do more artwork."

 Goff told Allure that the reason she paints on extensions rather than on real hair is because she needs to work with the strands at a vertical angle, which can be uncomfortable.

-"The light tones [in Starry Night] just meant I had to plan out the colors of the dyes really well because it can be tough to 'undo' hair color if it's too dark, especially in very specific sizes and shapes like that particular painting has," she told Allure, adding that she "ended up redoing the whole thing about three times."
+"The light tones [in Starry Night] just meant I had to plan out the colours of the dyes really well because it can be tough to 'undo' hair colour if it's too dark, especially in very specific sizes and shapes like that particular painting has," she told Allure, adding that she "ended up redoing the whole thing about three times."